romulko/server/README.md

 - Java 8 or greater

 ###Bootstrap command:
-Open your favorite terminal, locate on the root folder of the app and execute
+Open your favorite terminal, locate to the root folder of the app and execute

 java -jar server.jar